xiaoyang-sde/knowledge-base/docs/javascript-tutorial/01-the-javascript-language/10-error-handling.md

 The `finally` clause is often used when we start doing something and want to finalize it in any case of outcome.

-Variables are local inside 1try..catch..finally\`.
+Variables are local inside `try..catch..finally`.

 Before the `try` returns the code, `finally` is executed just before it.